eProsima/vulcanexus/docs/rst/tutorials/core/deployment/external_locators/external_locators.rst

 .. figure:: /rst/figures/tutorials/core/external_locators/network_setup.svg
    :align: center
-   :scale: 75%
+   :scale: 100%

 This example case consists on two hosts, the first one maintaining two docker containers running the well-known ROS 2 talker-listener example nodes, and a second one with a ROS 2 listener inside another container.
-In Vulcanexus, the communication among the different nodes can be achieved by means of the use of *External Locators* defined in  `WireProtocolConfigQos <https://fast-dds.docs.eprosima.com/en/latest/fastdds/api_reference/dds_pim/core/policy/wireprotocolconfigqos.html>`_.
+In Vulcanexus, the communication among the different nodes can be achieved by means of Fast DDS' *External Locators* feature defined in  `WireProtocolConfigQos <https://fast-dds.docs.eprosima.com/en/latest/fastdds/api_reference/dds_pim/core/policy/wireprotocolconfigqos.html>`_.

 Prerequisites